deadlyvipers/dojo_rules/introduction.md

-# Hi this is John
+# Hi this is John, and my favourite codeschool path is Ruby